-Fostering a community for femme, trans, women and non-binary people of color who ride bikes in Portland, OR.
+Fostering a community for femme, trans, women and non-binary people of color who love riding bikes.

 We want to ensure that women of color have a safe, supportive and fun cycling community that they belong to.
 We encourage all forms of riding, from everyday commuting to casual riding to off-road adventures.